wobyjs/soby/readme.md

 store.untrack = function untrack <T> ( value: T ): T;
 store.unwrap = function unwrap <T> ( value: T ): T;
 ```
 The function receives an optional `stack` parameter (an Stack object) that provides a debugging stack trace to help pinpoint the source of reactive dependencies.
-To enable this feature, set `DEBUGGERER.debug = true`.
+To enable this feature, set `DEBUGGER.debug = true`.
+Additionally, you can enable verbose comment debugging by setting `DEBUGGER.verboseComment = true`.

 Usage: